Birth Reporting Background and Development

 For better resource-sharing and in accordance with the “Birth Data Network Reporting Operational Terms” of the MOI implemented in April 2004 interface links were established between related agencies and the household registration information system for information transmission.
 In the initial stage, hard copies of documents were printed along with the use of the online network.
 The former BHP divided birth reporting data by nationality and transmitted related files to the MOI, Immigration Bureau, Foreign Affairs Police and household registration offices.
 The ultimate goal was to reach paperless birth reporting before January 1, 2005.

 In accordance with the organizational restructuring of the Executive Yuan, the Bureau of Health Promotion, Department of Health, was organizationally restructured to the Health Promotion Administration, Ministry of Health and Welfare on July 23, 2013.
 The Health Promotion Administration takes over and continues to conduct birth reporting system.

 7. Web-based birth reporting system receives ISO27001 certification

 To comply with the Personal Information Protection Act, the web-based birth reporting system can only be accessed with a medical certification identification card.
 The health care certification authority (HCA) mechanism has been applied to protect information since the beginning of 2004.
 In addition, an encryption mechanism has been installed to ensure the information security.
 This has decreased the possibility of hacking and information leaks.

-In 2008 and 2011, the web-based birth reporting system received ISO27001 certification, and continuing assessment in 2012-2013.
+In 2008, 2011, 2014 and 2017, the web-based birth reporting system received ISO27001 certification respectively, and continuing assessment in 2012、2013、2015 and 2016.
 The certification pointed to the confidentiality, completeness and usability of birth data.
 This certification also symbolizes the excellence in service quality and sustainable management of this system.